-Hakeem Kazeem, is a film maker, writer and co runs the successful club and performance night, Batty Mama, promoting queer black and brown bodies and artists.
+Hakeem Kazeem, is a film maker, writer and co runs the successful club and performance night, Batty Mama, promoting queer black and brown bodies.
 SH:24 caught up with Hakeem after Too Black Too Queer, a successful collaboration with the Brixton Reel and Urban World at the end of last year.

 SH24: The Batty Mama team received very positive reviews for the Too Black Too Queer night, how do you feel the Brixton Reel event went (www.brixtonreel.co.uk)?